-1. Learn about the parts of the vestibulocochlear nerve; namely the vestibular and cochlear nerves, their branches, receptors and functions
+- Discuss the divisions of the vestibulocochlear nerve; namely the vestibular and cochlear nerves.

-2. Learn the anatomical course of the vestibulocochlear nerve
+- Learn about the anatomical course of the vestibulocochlear nerve.

-3. Learn the anatomy and function of the cochlear and vestibular nuclei
+- Understand the anatomy and function of the cochlear and vestibular nuclei.

 If you need to recall the inner ear anatomy, have a look at the video tutorial below: